 What is a Threshold Injury?

-An example of this is the 2019 Court of Appeals published case of Piccione v.
+For example, in 2019, the Court of Appeals decided the published case of Piccione v.
 Gillette, 327 Mich.
 App.
 16. The case involved a clavicle fracture in a three-year-old causing a variety of lifestyle changes for four months following the accidents.
 The trial court originally ruled that the child’s injuries did not meet the threshold injury requirement.
 However, on appeal, the Michigan Court of Appeals reversed the trial court’s decision and held that the injuries could be significant enough.
 In doing so, the Court of Appeals reiterated two key points:

 - injuries must only affect a person’s lifestyle, not completely destroy it, in order to rise to the level of a threshold injury; and